Transport and Logistics Experts

 Senior Lecturer in Aviation Management

-Dr Rico Merkert is Senior Lecturer in Aviation Management at the Institute of Transport and Logistics Studies.
+Dr Rico Merkert is Senior Lecturer in Aviation Management and Director of the Higher Degree by Research Program (Progressions) at the Institute of Transport and Logistics Studies.
+Rico is a Fellow of The Higher Education Academy (FHEA) and an appointed member of the U.S. Transportation Research Board (TRB) standing Committees on a) Aviation Economics and b) Light Commercial and General Aviation.
 He has worked in the automotive industry, and has extensive experience in both the aviation and the rail sector.
 He currently works on projects related to air transport viability and is an expert in benchmarking, transport economics, policy and management (including strategy, M&A and finance).
-Rico has advised a wide range of clients and is Associate Editor of the Journal of Air Transport Management.
+Rico has advised a wide range of clients and is Co-Editor of the Journal of Air Transport Management.

 Professor; Chair in Public Transport

 Professor Corinne Mulley is Chair of Public Transport at ITLS where she teaches public transport policy and management.
 Corinne specialises in issues relating to public transport policy including the impact on health of using public transport, evaluation of transport infrastructure projects and the changes to land values which follow investment.
 She is currently engaged in research with the Centre of Excellence, funded by the Volvo Educational Trust, looking widely at Bus Rapid Transit issues and works with Transport for NSW as well as community groups to achieve greater understanding of public transport issues in Sydney and beyond.

 Adjunct Professor, Bus Industry Confederation Senior Fellow in Sustainable Land Transport

 Telephone +61 2 9114 1813 Email email@example.com